-Cats that experience daily asthma attacks have severe asthma, but cats with mild asthma may only get an attack every month or so.
+Cats that experience daily asthma attacks have severe asthma, but cats with mild asthma may only get an attack every month.

 Most asthma attacks last a few minutes, but again, this really depends on the cat.

-If the attack is lasting longer than usual, or they begin happening more frequently than before, then it is time to take your cat to the vet so you can reassess your treatment plan (source 1).
+If the attack is lasting longer than usual, or they begin happening more frequently than before, then it is time to take your cat to the vet so you can reassess your treatment plan.

 Common Maine Coon Allergies